 So far?
 Oh, don’t ask me this!
-I have not counted them, but it’s in the hundreds.
+I have not counted them.
 I mean, I don’t do corneal surgery as often as cataract surgery, but I can look it up for you!

 How much time do you spend doing research as opposed to surgery?

-At NIIOS, it was a very big part of my work, so I would say I’d have it half-half, but at the moment since I’ve made this transition, I do less research at the moment and more clinical work these days.
-I have to finish up my PhD so this is the main call on my spare time at the moment, so I cannot take more projects!
+At NIIOS, it was a very big part of my work, so I would say I’d have it half-half.
+I am still finishing some projects at the NIIOS, but now mainly working at the University in Munster, Germany, in general, I do less research and more clinical work these days.
+I have to finish up my Ph.D. so this is the main call on my spare time at the moment, so I cannot take many more projects!